Nilpena: History

-Some time prior to the 1980s, the Fargher family acquired the property.
-Ross Fargher discovered a pristine Ediacaran fossil site in the 1980s that later became the focus of groundbreaking research, and an application being made for World Heritage listing to help protect the site.
+Some time prior to the 1980s, Nilpena was fully converted into a cattle station, and the Fargher family acquired the property in the early 1980s.
+Ross Fargher discovered a pristine Ediacaran fossil site in 1985 that later became the focus of ground-breaking research, and an application being made for World Heritage listing to help protect the site.
+American paleontologist Mary Droser of the University of California (later accompanied by her son Ian, born around 2000, now a marine biologist), along with experts from the South Australian Museum started regularly visiting Nilpena to explore and analyse the fossil beds.